Wheel Of Emotions For Kids Worksheet

 About This Worksheet

-This is the Wheel Of Emotions For Kids worksheet.
-On this worksheet, emotions are represented through feeling words.
-There are a total of 20 emotions, separated by two levels of feeling.
-The Wheel Of Emotions For Kids worksheet uses basic and related emotions to illustrate how a child can feel more than one emotion at a time.
+There are a total of 20 emotion words on the Emotions Wheel For Kids worksheet, organized into two levels of feeling.
+It uses basic and related emotions to illustrate how a child can feel more than one emotion at a time.

-The Wheel Of Emotions For Kids worksheet is great for children up to 12 years old.
+The Wheel of Emotions for Kids worksheet is great for children up to 12 years old.
 It can be used in individual counseling sessions, family sessions, and group counseling.
-This worksheet can be helpful for kids who struggle with expressing how they feel, or who struggle with anxious feelings and low self-esteem.
+This worksheet can be helpful for kids who struggle with expressing how they feel or coping with anxiety, depression, and low self-esteem.

 Instructions

-To introduce the worksheet, explain to the child what emotions are and why it is important to know how to express how they are feeling.
-Explain that it is okay to not always know how they are feeling, and offer the worksheet as a guide to help them understand their emotions.
+To introduce the Emotions Wheel for Kids worksheet, explain to the child what emotions are and why it is important to know how to express their feelings.
+Explain that it is okay to not always understand how they are feeling in the moment, and offer the worksheet as a guide to help them identify and understand their emotions.

-Use the Wheel Of Emotions For Kids worksheet by letting the child pick a feeling word from the inner circle.
-Then help the child choose a feeling word from the same colored section in the outer circle.
+Use the Wheel of Emotions for Kids worksheet by letting the child pick a feeling word from the inner circle.
+Then help them choose a feeling word from the same colored section in the outer circle.

 To help teach ways to communicate feelings, you can prompt the child with sentences, like: